TBD54566975/janky-wallet/rfc/web5-did-authn.md

    * This SHOULD be done in a fashion that does not rely upon a client’s behavior, e.g.,
    * the Relying Party SHOULD store the challenge temporarily until the operation is complete.
    * Tolerating a mismatch will compromise the security of the protocol.
-   * In order to prevent replay attacks, the challenges MUST contain enough entropy to make guessing
-   * them infeasible.
-Challenges SHOULD therefore be at least 16 bytes long.
+   * In order to prevent replay attacks, the challenges MUST contain enough entropy to make guessing them infeasible and should therefore be at least 16 bytes long.
    */
   challenge: String
   /**